Handmade Solid Brass Belt Buckles

 Current buckle designs :: About older buckles :: Wholesale info for leatherworkers :: Contact us

-From time to time we make buckles (including some older styles) available through our Etsy shop or our Artfire store.
+From time to time we make buckles (including some older styles) available through our Etsy shop.

 All rights reserved